 - 1/2 cup almond flour

 - 1/2 cup chopped walnuts

 Preheat oven to 325.
 Line an 8×8 inch baking dish with parchment paper.

 In bowl, mix bananas, honey, eggs, and oil until smooth and creamy.
 Add in remaining ingredients and stir until combined.

 Pour into prepared pan and bake for 25 minutes.
 Cool as much as possible before devouring.

 I modified this recipe from these paleo vegan brownies.

-Looking for more delicious ways to enjoy carob?
+Looking for more delicious ways to enjoy carob… or brownies?
 Here are a few of my favorite ways to include both delicious options in my diet!